vivin12/spring-boot-kafka/README.md

    ```
    ![image](images/kt-local-setup.png)

 3. Inside topics section you will see the `book-update` topic that we created earlier with the command line tool.
-When you click on the Data tab and click on `Retrieve messages` which looks like a play button to see the messages added earlier.
+Click on the Data tab and click on `Retrieve messages` which looks like a play button to see the messages added earlier.
 Notice that by default the messages are displayed in bytes.
 In the next step we will convert it to string.

    ![image](images/kt-local-topic-byte.png)